Analysis | Spirit Had No Choice But Heed Investors and Jilt Frontier

 Spirit Airlines Inc. is now dancing with only one suitor.

-Should Spirit now reach a deal with JetBlue, its executives will face the awkward task of selling a transaction that they have consistently branded as a virtual impossibility from a regulatory standpoint.
 Spirit’s concerns about JetBlue’s ability to win antitrust approval are well founded: JetBlue is concurrently fighting a Department of Justice lawsuit over its marketing alliance with American Airlines Group Inc., and its plan to do away with the cramped seating and bare-bones service that Spirit is known for suggests higher operating costs and thus ultimately higher fares for consumers.
 But the Frontier merger wasn’t likely to sail through the antitrust process either, particularly amid the recent political scrutiny of widespread flight delays and cancellations.
 Money has a way of soothing investors’ fears over regulatory uncertainty, and JetBlue has always been willing to offer more than Frontier.
+Frontier’s cash-and-stock bid — which the company said earlier this month was its “last, best and final” one — was worth about $24 based on Tuesday’s closing prices.

 Read more: Airline Chaos Makes High Fares Harder to Bear: Brooke Sutherland

-JetBlue’s most recent proposal called for the airline to pay $33.50 a share in cash plus possible additional payouts through a so-called ticking fee mechanism that compensates shareholders for a long delay in the regulatory approval process.
-The airline has offered to pay a $2.50 special dividend to Spirit holders upon a successful vote for its deal and a $400 million reverse termination fee if regulators do ultimately block it.
-Frontier’s cash-and-stock bid — which the company said earlier this month was its “last, best and final” one — was worth about $24 based on Tuesday’s closing prices.

 Losing the Spirit deal will sting, but Frontier will likely be just fine.
-If Spirit does agree to sell itself to JetBlue, the process will take a long time.
-Frontier’s most significant ultra-low-cost competitor will be distracted for months.
+Finalizing the deal with JetBlue will take a long time, and Frontier’s most significant ultra-low-cost competitor will be distracted for months.
 The airline is a prime candidate to buy any assets that regulators force JetBlue and Spirit to divest to win approval.
 If regulators ultimately block a JetBlue-Spirit tie-up, Frontier may get another shot at a merger.
 As for Spirit holders?
 They’ll be happy to pocket all that free money JetBlue is dangling in the meantime.

 More From Writers at Bloomberg Opinion: